Even though babies only need really small amounts of vitamins in their diet, they are vital to many of the processes within the body such as:

 Minerals are split into two types, ones that we need in tiny amounts (trace elements) and ones that we need more of.
 Examples of trace elements are iron, zinc and selenium.
 The ones we need more of include calcium, phosphorus and sodium.
 Minerals have lots of different functions in the body.

-Calcium & Phosphorus help build and maintain healthy bones and teeth
+Calcium & Phosphorous help build and maintain healthy bones and teeth

-Iron helps build red blood cells (see Why your baby needs iron in the nutrition section of our Beginner stage
+Iron helps build red blood cells (see Why your baby needs iron in the nutrition section of Up to 6 months)

 Zinc is a factor in energy metabolism and tissue formation